Counterfactual Evaluation for Blind Attack Detection in LLM-based Evaluation Systems: Experiments

 While our experiments only used one SE prompt and demonstrated strong results on recent OpenAI models, we note that not all models behaved equally.
 For example, GPT-3.5-turbo performed poorly in attack detection, while Gemma-12B showed strong results under SE+CFE.
 This suggests that the effectiveness of our framework may depend more on model capacity than on vendor or architecture alone.

-To better understand when our proposed method fails, we examine common patterns in evaluation outputs across datasets.
+To better understand when our proposed method fails, we examine common patterns in evaluation outputs across datasets, for the individual LLM models.
 We present pseudo confusion matrices showing raw counts of evaluation outputs under SE in Table \ref{se-summary} and SE+CFE in Table \ref{cfe-summary}.
 Table \ref{all-summary} summarizes results across all datasets.
-In the following, we highlight an illustrative case.
+In the following, we highlight a few illustrative cases.